Facility Usage

 Event organizers must decide no later than 24 hours prior to their event if they will be utilizing their rain site or not.
 Failure to decide to either utilize or release the rain site will likely result in the rain site not being setup or being unusable for event.

-Event Planning Services (EPS) will do its best to accommodate changes as requested by the client, however changes are dependent on availability of staff and equipment.
+Event Management will do its best to accommodate changes as requested by the client, however changes are dependent on availability of staff and equipment.
 An approved move to a rain site less than 24 hours prior to an event is subject to a $50 late change fee.

 1.6 - Making changes or alterations to reservations

-Event Planning Services (EPS) will do its best to accommodate changes, however changes are dependent on availability of staff and equipment requested and may not always be possible.
-If changes are approved, EPS will send a new confirmation with the updated information.
+Event Management will do its best to accommodate changes, however changes are dependent on availability of staff and equipment requested and may not always be possible.
+If changes are approved, Event Management will send a new confirmation with the updated information.

 Changes made within 72 hours of the event, including on the day of the event, are subject to a late change fee of $25.
 Note, this fee is in addition to any rental or labor costs that would normally be charged for items requested.
 See additional Fees in Section 2.9.